Modelling FxForwards in LUSID

 Handling automatic lifecycle events

 LUSID is transitioning to a system where it automatically emits lifecycle events for FxForwards.
-We provide default transaction templates that you can use as-is to automatically generate transactions in impacted portfolios, and recommendations for transaction types that deliver appropriate economic impacts.
+We provide default transaction templates that you can use to automatically generate transactions in impacted portfolios, and recommendations for transaction types that deliver appropriate economic impacts.
 More information.

 Contact us to turn this feature on in your environment.
 The following events are available for FxForwards: